On this Page:

-An Input Value in System Dynamics consists of a Radio Button, Title, Unit, current Value, and estimated development Mode.
+An Input Value in Dynamic Applications consists of a Radio Button, Title, Unit, current Value, and estimated development Mode.

 The standard application includes the “Bakery” Model, simulating a Startup producing a single product, called “Bread”.
 You’ll find here all input values of the Bakery model’s Balanced Scorecard, which describes the simulation logic.

 In brief, an Input Value is basically every item circle on a Balanced Scorecard that features only outgoing connections, i.e. arrows leading towards other items.
 Obviously, that item is an “influencer”, an Input Value (also called Input Parameter).
 In System Dynamics, it influences a target value, described by a formula where that input parameter occurs.